 - Data Output-Investigators are provided with an analysis file.
 Further analysis of data can performed, by the investigator, using Bio-Rad’s free QuantaSoft™ Software which is free to download here: http://www.bio-rad.com/en-us/SearchResults?Text=quantasoft&TabName=SOFTWARETYPE

 - Contact Denaha (D.J.)
 Doss (DJDoss@mdanderson.org) to schedule your instrument run.
 Please give at least 24 hour notice.

-- Complete the Service Request and Plate Layout forms and email them to: ddPCRSubmissions@mdanderson.org.
-Contact the ATGC for the forms.
+- Download and complete the Service Request and Plate Layout forms and email them to: ddPCRSubmissions@mdanderson.org.
+You may also contact the ATGC for the forms.

 - Results can be expected the same day, provided the plate is submitted before noon.

 Bio-Rad support for assay design or data analysis

 Fluorescent Fragment Length Analysis is used to determine genotypes and assess loss of heterozygosity and microsatellite instability.
 DNA Fragment Analysis permits a range of applications, such as patient